Global State and Singletons

 $article->save();

-Where can we be sure that the test database is really being used when calling $article->save()
+How can we be sure that the test database is actually used when $article->save()

 Foo::doSomething()

 method changed the global database connection?
-To find out, we would have to examine the source
+To determine this, we'd need to inspect the source

-class and probably many other classes.
-However, this approach would provide only a short-term answer,
+and potentially many other classes.
+This investigation would only provide a temporary answer, as the

 What if we move the database connection to a static variable inside the Article